playmonkey/blockchain-resources/README.md

   11. How To Build A Blockchain App with Ethereum, Web3.js & Solidity Smart Contracts: https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app
   12. Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course: https://www.youtube.com/watch?v=gyMwXuJrbJQ
        A great resource if you are starting out on your blockchain journey.
+  13. What Are AI Agents?
+How Autonomous Programs are Transforming Crypto (Great read on AI agents and blockchains) - https://decrypt.co/resources/what-are-ai-agents-how-autonomous-programs-are-transforming-cryptocurrency

 Bitcoin
 =======